Acaree/FeLiNa-Engine/docs/README.md

 A game objects system with his components.
 There are 6 avaliable components: transform, mesh, material, script, speed and camera.
 Game objects also have hierarchy implemented

 Double click on fbx in assets folder to add to scene the game object and his hierarchy.
 An empty game object can also be created right-clicking in hierarchy.
 If a game object is selected with left click or clicking it in the world, his inspector will be opened.
-In inspector you can find a button to add components to the selected a game object.
+In inspector you can find a button to add components to the selected game object.
 All components can be edited opening his own menu in inspector.

 ### Profiling

-In configuration window (to open it, use shift+M or go to window->configuration) you can find a lot of editable things and some modules update time in a graphic with the ms it take per frame.
+In configuration window (to open it, use shift+M or go to window->configuration) you can find a lot of editable things and some modules update time in a graphic with the miliseconds it take per frame.
 This graphics can be stopped (they will stop filling with new frames).

 ### Scene serialization

 The scene can be saved in menu->save scene.
-The scene will be serialized also in menu->load scene.
+The scene will be serialized and can be charged in menu->load scene.
 Scene is also saved when game is played.
 When a scene is loaded, the current hierarchy it's lost and the one saved is setted.

 ### Frustum camera & culling